Get involved

 Together is better!

+Communities across the District are doing amazing work locally to help cut carbon emissions and protect the environment.
+Why not join them, or you could start your own action group?
 And remember that if you have a project in mind to help reduce carbon emissions locally you may be eligible for grant funding to support this work.
 Visit our Community Climate Fund page for more details.

 West Sussex Climate Action Hub

 West Sussex County Council have some great ideas to help and support you too, including a new county-wide Climate Action Hub for the whole community.
-We are supporting County in this exciting project and we very much hope this will be a hub for the whole community to use and engage with for sharing climate-focused events, news and community initiatives..
-You are invited to join the discussion forum there, pin your group activity onto the interactive map, and share your event news on this site for all to see.
+We are supporting County in this exciting project and we very much hope this will be a hub for the whole community to use and engage with for sharing climate-focused events, news and community initiatives.
+You are invited to join the discussion forum there, pin your group activity onto the interactive map, and share your event news for all to see.

 Know your carbon footprint